saeedalam/jump-to-go/chapters/Chapter-12-Channels.md

 }
 ```

+**Explanation:**

+- Two goroutines send messages to `ch1` and `ch2`.
+- The `select` statement waits for either channel to send a message.
+It will execute the first case that is ready.

 **Output:**

 ```
 Channel 1
 ```

-(Note: The output may vary depending on which channel sends first.)
+(Note: The output may vary depending on which channel sends the message first.)

 ---

 ## **12.4.
 Default Case in `select`**

-The `select` statement can have a default case to execute when no channels are ready.
+The `select` statement can have a `default` case, which will execute if no channels are ready for communication.
+This is useful when you want to prevent blocking indefinitely.

 ### **Example 4: Using Default in `select`**